 Smokehouses were used to store meat and were often constructed of rough lumber.
 The floors were usually dirt, the roof was the only ceiling, and the sides were tightly enclosed to keep out insects.
 Meat could be cured by salting it and placing it on shelves (which allowed for the best ventilation) or in boxes or barrels.
 Once the weather got too warm, the meat would be removed from the salt, washed, and then treated with pepper and borax.
 Sometimes meat would be smoked by running white oak splits through it and hanging it from the joists.
 A fire of hickory, oak, or corncobs was built directly on the dirt floor and allowed to burn for two to six days until the meat took on a brown crust.

 The barn was very often the largest building on the homestead, even larger than the house.
 It was usually two stories; the lower level housed the animals and the upper level was used to store corn and hay.
-A barn raising was a big community event, with families traveling from miles around, the women to help with the cooking and the men to help with the actual construction.
+A barn raising was a big community event, with families traveling from miles around, the women helping with the cooking and the men helping with the actual construction.
 These raisings helped to keep the community strong and connected.

 Less common outbuildings included the hog scalder(the place for removing hair from the butchered hogs), the cornhouse, and the sorghum furnace or mill, in which sugarcane was processed into syrup.